-- at least 120 days before the first building is placed-in-service; - prior to commencement of initial rent-up activities for the project.
+- at least 120 days before the first building is placed-inservice; or - prior to commencement of initial rent-up activities for the project.
 Certificates cannot be more than 18 months old by placed-in-service date.

-If the Applicant's property management representative has attended a Commission Tax Credit compliance workshop within the 12 months previous to the placed-in-service date, the representative is not required to attend another workshop prior to commencement of the property's initial rent-up activities.
+If the Applicant's property management representative has attended a Commission Tax Credit compliance workshop within the 12 months before the placed-in-service date, the representative is not required to attend another workshop prior to commencement of the property's initial rent-up activities.
 "Property management representative" is defined as someone who will be working directly with the project on a regular basis from the point of initial rent-up onward.
-In an effort to keep staff trained on the latest compliance issues, owners should also send new staff to the first available tax credit compliance workshop and senior staff every three years.
+To keep staff trained on the latest compliance issues, owners should also send new staff to the first available tax credit compliance workshop and senior staff every three years.